qiaoxibj/tool.accelerate.core/README.md

 Inside the wlpcfg project there is the <code>it.springboot.security.HelloControllerTest</code> that will test the /springbootsecurity endpoint to ensure it is working.

 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/securing-web/">Securing a Web Application</a>

+## Spring Boot with JDBC
+This project demonstrate how to accessing relational data with Spring technology and run on IBM WebSphere Liberty Server Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

+Inside the application project there is a application.springboot.jdbc package containing 3 classes:
+* Application</code>: The entry point for the SpringBoot application.
+* Customer</code>: POJO class for DB table
+* JDBCController</code>: A Springboot JDBC endpoint which implements the JDBC DB access

+Inside the wlpcfg project there is the <code>it.springboot.jdbc.HelloControllerTest</code> that will test the /springbootjdbc endpoint to ensure it is working.

+For the complete feature documentation, see the <a href="http://spring.io/guides/gs/relational-data-access/">Accessing Relational Data using JDBC with Spring</a>

 ## Websockets
 This provides you with the websocket-1.1 feature.